cstoquer/pixelbox/README.md

  - an audio manager with transparent loading system
  - an automatic builder

-pixelbox is also built-in with the following modules:
+pixelbox is also built-in with the following libraries and modules:
+ - `tina.js` tweening and animation library
  - `EventEmitter` API compatible port of Node.js' EventEmitter to the browser
  - `inherits` inheritance utility function